JaredS129/student-project--client-side--react-online-shop/README.md

+### **This repo is a clone of one of my student projects.
+Cloned from my private Developer's Institute GitHub account.**

 # The Give Back App
 An online marketplace that makes it easier for others to help those in need and easier for those in need to find help.
 Pay it forward and buy a gift for someone else in need.